General Principles of COVID-19 Vaccines for Immunocompromised Patients

 Although there are no data for mRNA/DNA and using other viruses to deliver vaccines, what are the theoretical considerations in immunocompromised patients?

 mRNA/DNA-based and virus vector-based (usually adenovirus) vaccines have been previously proposed with some application for cancer treatment.
-Theoretical concerns for their use include a hyper-inflammatory response, which was described in some animal models who received adenovirus vector vaccines.9 This effect has not been demonstrated in humans.
-Another concern is the development of autoimmune syndromes related to the increased type I interferon response elicited by an mRNA/DNA vaccine.11
+Theoretical concerns for their use include a hyper-inflammatory response, which was described in some animal models who received adenovirus vector vaccines.10 This effect has not been demonstrated in humans.
+Another concern is the development of autoimmune syndromes related to the increased type I interferon response elicited by an mRNA/DNA vaccine.13

 Given patients with chronic lymphocytic leukemia, lymphoma or myelodysplasia and patients after allogeneic hematopoietic cell transplantation may be prone to other immune-mediated complications, there is some concern that generating anti-SARS-CoV-2 antibodies in these patients could lead to immune enhancement and a systemic inflammatory response akin to what is seen with multisystem inflammatory syndrome in children (MIS-C).

-Across RNA-based vaccine candidates, observed side effects reported to date have been similar to those experienced with the seasonal influenza vaccination, but may be more common given the two-dose schedule for most SARS-CoV-2 mRNA vaccines:
+Across RNA-based vaccine candidates, observed adverse effects reported to date have been similar to those experienced with the seasonal influenza vaccination, but may be more common given the two-dose schedule for most SARS-CoV-2 mRNA vaccines:

 - Pain at the injection site (up to 60%)